-- different techniques of preparation of the product by your doctor - different treatment intervals - injections into another muscle - marginally varying effectiveness of the active substance of Xeomin - non-response/therapy failure during the course of treatment neurotoxin distant from the injection site.
+- different techniques of preparation of the product by your healthcare professional - different treatment intervals - injections into another muscle - marginally varying effectiveness of the active substance of Xeomin - non-response/therapy failure during the course of treatment

+Side effects may occur from misplaced injections of Xeomin temporarily paralysing nearby muscle groups.
+There have been very rare reports of side effects that may be related to the spread of Botulinum neurotoxin distant from the injection site.
 These may include excessive muscle weakness, swallowing and breathing difficulties or accidental swallowing of food or drink into the airways, which can be lifethreatening or fatal.
 These symptoms have been reported hours to weeks after injection.
 Patients who receive the recommended doses may very rarely experience excessive muscle weakness.
+Some medicines (e.g. clozapine, aripiprazole, pyridostigmine) may lead to excessive saliva production.
+Your healthcare professional may replace, reduce or stop your medication before using Xeomin as drooling treatment.